 We use Part One and Part Two of the Coin Toss videos to illustrate that all is not as it seems online.
 What someone posts online may not be what is actually true and accurate of their real life.
 Watch Part One and then watch Part Two

-Afer Part One, watch this video.
-This shows how Edward was able to make his amazing prediction come true in Part One.
+Afer you have watched Part One, but not before, watch this video.
+This shows how Edward was able to make his amazing prediction in Part One come true .
 This video shows that what students see online may not be real.

 We use this video to demosntrate that people can always improve and get better.
 Good is often the enemy of great, but with some learning and some application, remarkable things can be achieved.